LetsWrappIt/DocMkr/README.md

 - It generates beautiful PDF documents
 - It supports 'classic' document structures like: Sections, Pages, Headers, Footers, Headings, TableOfContents, Images ...
 - Seperation of styling and content: this allows for sharing and reuse of style templates.
-- Support conditional generate process (write 1 manual, publish for 10 brands?)
+- Support conditional generate process (write 1 tutorial, publish for 10 brands?)
 - Support multi file projects.
-This allows for modular organization of both content and style, it enables large document scenarios.
+This allows for modular organization of both content and style.
+This facilitates large document scenarios.
 - Very suitable for version control on github for example.
-- unopinionated

 ## How does DocMkr work?